BartOtten/routex/TUTORIAL_LOCALIZED_ROUTES.md

 + verified_path_routex: :path
 ```

-By default the extension uses non-standard macro names but as we want to have
+By default the extension uses non-standard macro names.
+As we want to have
-dynamic routes throughout our application, we simply 'takeover' the names used
+dynamic routes throughout our application, we 'take over' the names used
 by Phoenix in your application and rename the originals.
 This way you do not
 need to modify all your templates.
 Convenient.